gabetucker2/gostack/README.md

 <h3 name = "enums">enums</h3>

+Please note that enumerator defaults are default in *most cases*.
+However, you should defer to each function's documentation to see the actual argument default values.

 <h4 name = "RETURN">RETURN</h4>

  This is an enum intended to make it easy for the user to control the output type from a getter function.